rholee-xu/surface-model/README.md

 nexttile;showfit(sphere_obj_after,'FaceAlpha',0.2,'FaceColor','g');
 hold on; quickplot(subset_tip_sphere_after);
 ```
 The tip is also determined here.
-Then the side radius is calculated similarly by subsetting the side areas of the wall outline and then using the `cylindricalFit` code (cite).
+Then the side radius is calculated similarly by subsetting the side areas of the wall outline and then using the `cylindricalFit` code.
+Both codes used in this section were taken from: Matt J (2021).
+Object-oriented tools to fit/plot conics and quadrics (https://www.mathworks.com/matlabcentral/fileexchange/87584-object-oriented-tools-to-fit-plot-conics-and-quadrics), MATLAB Central File Exchange.
+Retrieved June, 2021.
 ```matlab
 tip = max(before_xy_ridge_all(1,:));
 side_ridge = before_xy_ridge_all(:,before_xy_ridge_all(1,:)<=150 & before_xy_ridge_all(1,:)>=0);